ethereum/go-ethereum/docs/_getting-started/index.md

 ## Step 3:  Start Geth

-To start geth, open a new terminal and run the command brlow.
+To start geth, open a new terminal and run the command below.
 Keeping geth running is required for the other steps because the command below starts the HTTP server that we will be interacting with.